doaahilal93-debug/End-to-End-Ecommerce-Analysis/README.md

 - (Python) The shipping address **"533 Main St"** appears most frequently (8 orders).
 - (Python) Order status breakdown: 250 cancelled, 247 returned, 237 pending, 468 shipped/delivered (the last group counted toward revenue).
 - (Python) A number of high `TotalPrice` outliers overlap with cancelled/returned orders — representing a notable revenue loss.

-## Year-over-year comparison (in progress)

-The dashboard has Year/Quarter filters built in specifically to explore how these insights shift across time periods — this analysis is still in progress and will be added here once complete.

 ## Recommendations